grzesjam/SDIP-ZTM-parser/README.md

+# This project use removed version of SDIP 😢

 # SDIP kzkgop/ZTM to REST api v2

 SDIP KZKGOP/ZTM is tracking system for delays in city buses in Silesia (Without any public API).